"Proper" Shift Rules for Derivatives of Perturbed-Parametric Quantum Evolutions: Technical overview

 \subsubsection{PSRs with compact support}

-By standard Paley-Wiener theory, a complex measure~$\mu$ with compact support will have a Fourier transform that is a holomorphic function in a simply connected neighborhood of the real line.
-From standard complex variable function theory we know that two holomorphic functions must be equal if they coincide on a set that contains an accumulation point.
+By standard Paley-Wiener theory, a complex measure~$\mu$ with compact support will have a Fourier transform that is a holomorphic function on a connected domain containing the real line.
+From standard complex variable function theory we know that two holomorphic functions on a connected domain must be equal if they coincide on a set that contains an accumulation point.
 This means that Lemma~\ref{lem:overview:linsyseq} restricts the choices for~$\hat\mu$ to only a single one: